Eske Brun

-Eske Brun (May 25, 1904 – October 11, 1987) was a high civil servant in Greenland and in relation to Greenland from 1932 to 1964.
+Eske Brun (May 25, 1904 – October 11, 1987) was a Danish high civil servant in and later governor of Greenland and connected to Greenland from 1932 to 1964.

 Early life and career

 Eske Brun was born in Aalborg in the northern part of Jutland, Denmark.
-Eske Brun was baptized on the 12th of July, 1904, at Ålborg Vor Frue parish.
-Aalborg County.
-DK.
-His father, Charles Brun (Denmark) died when he was 15, on January 28, 1919, at the age of 52.
-Eske Brun and his mother, Rigmor Hansen (Including two sisters and three brothers) moved to Ordrup north of Copenhagen.
+He was baptized on the 12th of July, 1904, at Ålborg Vor Frue parish, Aalborg County, DK.
+His father, Charles Brun died when he was 15, on January 28, 1919, at the age of 52.
+Eske Brun and his mother, Rigmor Hansen (including two sisters and three brothers) moved to Ordrup north of Copenhagen.
 He began studying in 1922, and received a law-degree from the University of Copenhagen in 1929.
 In 1932, at the age of 28, Eske Brun first visited Greenland, and was given a substitute job as governor of North Greenland situated in Godhavn, Greenland.
-In 1939 he got a permanent position as governor.
-On September 17, 1937, Copenhagen, Denmark, Eske Brun married Ingrid Winkel.
+In 1939 he received a permanent position as governor.
+On September 17, 1937 in Copenhagen, Denmark, Eske Brun married Ingrid Winkel.

 World War II and ensuing service

-When World War II began and the connection to Copenhagen (the capital of the Kingdom of Denmark, which Greenland was a part of) was severed, on account of the German occupation, (Operation Weserübung.) and his colleague Aksel Svane, via the law concerning the government of Greenland of 1925, took control of the island, becoming de facto "Independent.".
+When World War II began and the connection to Copenhagen (the capital of the Kingdom of Denmark, which Greenland was a part of) was severed on account of the German occupation, (Operation Weserübung) his colleague Aksel Svane, via the law concerning the government of Greenland of 1925, took control of the island, becoming de facto "Independent."
 But during the occupation, Greenland had had increased self-determination because the Danish political system was in shambles, they established supply-lines from the United States and Canada with the help of the Danish ambassador in Washington, Henrik Kauffmann.
 From 1941 until the end of the war, Aksel Svane was situated in the U.S. to organize the supplies and Eske Brun became governor of South Greenland as well.
 The administration was centralized in Godthåb (Nuuk).